Ethan-Castro/hackprinceton-repo/STORAGE_README.md

 # 🗄️ Storage Setup Complete

-Your AI Gateway application is now fully configured for persistent data storage using **Neon PostgreSQL**.
+Your Augment application is now fully configured for persistent data storage using **Neon PostgreSQL**.

 ## What's Been Set Up